 Recent years, the Malaysia Health Ministry’s National Pharmaceutical Regulatory Department (NPRA) has banned several products containing scheduled poisons (regulated medications).
-Cosmetic products are not supposed to contain poison.
+Cosmetic or skin care products are not supposed to contain poison.
 Commonly abused poisons in creams include; hydroquinone, tretinoin, mercury and heavy metals.

 Hydroquinone, a derivative of an industrial solvent called benzene, is often added in the cosmetics to stop pigmentation.
 However, large doses and long term usage may predispose the user to skin discomfort, skin discolouration, hypersensitivity to sunlight as well as skin cancer.

 Tretinonin, is a medication used to treat acne at an appropriate dose.
 However, certain companies may add tretinonin in cosmetic products so their users may experience better control in acne.
 When unsupervised, it may induce skin irritation, redness, peeling and hypersensitivity to sunlight.

 As we all know, mercury is one of the most toxic chemicals which may induce permanent damage to organs and retard children’s growth.
 Mercury may be added in some cosmetic formulations due to its potential skin thinning and lightening effect.
 Besides mercury, there are reports of cadmium (to reduce pigmentation), chromium (whitening agent), lead (shinning effect) and even arsenic (to improve complexion) found in certain illegal cosmetic products.